Academic Catalog

 In the programs offered in modules (Energy Technician, Wind Turbine, and Accelerated Business Administration), 100% of tuition will be refunded if the student officially withdraws from the class prior to the start of the class.
 If a student attends class during the first week in any of the modules, no tuition will be refunded for that module.

-The above policy applies to all courses regardless of when they actually begin and also applies to students who do not officially withdraw from all their classes.
+The above policy applies to ALL courses regardless of when they actually begin and also applies to students who do not officially withdraw from all their classes.

 Financial Aid Disbursement Schedule